 As well as the literacy experiences and expertise of teachers within classrooms, a young adolescent’s family, home and community environments, and the wider school and community experiences, interconnect to influence their socio-cultural values and beliefs about reading and reading goals.
 Parents’ perceptions and experiences of how they can help support the reading of their young adolescents does indicate some key issues that are worthy of reflection.
 The parents’ interest and personal experiences were seen to be influential in encouraging young adolescents to read.
 Although the parents had a range of formal educational qualifications, with other parents having no qualifications, they all wanted their young adolescents to be successful readers.
 It was clear that they associated success in reading with success in later schooling and tertiary study which would impact on long-term life chances in wider society.
 As Klauda (2009) contends parents, regardless of their own ability in reading, should actively establish a home environment that has a wealth of literacy resources that align with the ability and interests of their child.
 When this type of support is provided, reading is more likely to be viewed positively.
 Public libraries can help with the provision of reading resources for all young adolescent children, regardless of socio-economic backgrounds.

 The parents varied in their personal interest in reading for leisure.
-This appeared to be influenced by their own attitudes to reading and for other parents the constraints on their leisure time due to home, family and work commitments.
+This appeared to be influenced by their own attitudes to reading and for other parents, the constraints on their leisure time due to home, family and work commitments.
 Some parents indicated that if their young adolescent child’s school was not addressing their disengagement or lack of success in reading, they would utilise an external tutoring agency.

 A limitation of this study is that there was only one father available to take part in the research.
 Additionally, only one of the nine parents was non-European.
 Further research would provide deeper understandings if a more substantive group of parents could be interviewed, which represented both mothers and fathers, and the diverse cultural groups in New Zealand classrooms.

-This study has kindled an interest for future research which explores school leaders’ abilities to can better inform their relationships with parents of young adolescents who are not confident about reading.
+This study has kindled an interest for future research which explores school leaders’ abilities to better inform their relationships with parents of young adolescents who are not confident about reading.
 Implications for action include bolstering effective communication between teachers and parents, and establishing structures within the wider school community where all parents can seek specific information about their young adolescent child’s progress in reading.
 Additionally, we suggest that school leaders and teachers should problematize how they can further enhance relationships to allow them to work alongside all parents to motivate and improve reading outcomes for young adolescents.
 We advocate that for students with low reading abilities, school leaders and teachers proactively contact parents to collaboratively foster success.

 As Bronfenbrenner (1996) contended, the wider systemic environment and those significant others have a reciprocal and changing interplay which influences an individual’s learning.
 When this involves learning to read and comprehend, the interplay amongst the parents and their young adolescents, along with the interactions, and specific and explicit teaching of reading by teachers, work collaboratively in weaving together the complex skills and strategies needed for successful reading achievement.
 We suggest that what has frequently been a ‘black hole’ in researching reading is the voice of parents.
 They and their young adolescents are the clients of our schools.
 As researchers, we need to continue to explore their views and perceptions of how schooling can better meet their expectations.